This thread was archived. Please ask a new question if you need help.

 Check and tell if its working.

-IF it still doesn't work, then Start Firefox in -> Troubleshoot Firefox issues using Safe Mode to check if your add-ons/extensions are causing the problems.
+IF it still doesn't work, then Start Firefox in -> Diagnose Firefox issues using Troubleshoot Mode to check if your add-ons/extensions are causing the problems.

 - Also see this article -> Troubleshoot extensions, themes and hardware acceleration issues to solve common Firefox problems

-Check and tell if its working normally while using Firefox in Troubleshoot Firefox issues using Safe Mode.
+Check and tell if its working normally while using Firefox in Diagnose Firefox issues using Troubleshoot Mode.

 You can also try to clear the Flash cookies as mentioned in the following articles: